gvwilson/fiction/iffy/index.md

 Nobody touches my darlin' without I'm here to watch.
 You break that,
-I'll have t' send up t' Amundsen for parts, and odds are they have t' send all the way up t' Taz."
+I'll have t' send up t' Amundsen for parts, and odds are they have t' send all the way up to Taz."

 "Aright," Iffy said,
 feigning disappointment even though she'd known what the answer would be.
 "How about I use th' mechanical one instead?
 Just for learnin'," she added hastily.
 "It's not paid work or nothin'.
-I'll just drill some scrap---you can count it all in an' out t' make sure."
+I'll just drill some scrap—you can count it all in an' out t' make sure."

 Mister Mishra chuckled.
 "No worry about th' scrap, girl.
 An' no worry about gettin' paid.
-If you foun' work hereabouts that I haven't, more power t' you."
+If you found work hereabouts that I haven't, more power to you."
 He rolled his head to loosen the kinks in his neck and waggled the digits of his artificial hand.
 "Mind your eyes an' fingers, aye?"